guildai/guildai/guild/tests/batch-save-trials.md

 # Saving batch trials

+TODO: Delete this when OP2 is promoted - these tests are covered by OP2-batch-basics.md.

 Batch trials can be saved to a CSV file via the `run` command using the `save_trial` option.